Northern leaf blight disease (Exserohilum turcicum) is a yield-limiting disease that affects maize crops.

 (9 = Resistant, 1 = Susceptible)

-Reduce maize residue by rotating crops or utilising any form of tillage that places soil in contact with maize residue.
-This promotes decomposition and decreases the amount of disease residue that survives to the subsequent cropping season.
-Reducing maize residue however, does not protect against spore showers carried into a field on wind currents.
+Reduce maize residue by rotating crops or utilising tillage methods that place soil in contact with residue.
+This promotes decomposition and decreases the amount of disease material surviving into the next cropping season.
+However, reducing residue does not protect against spore showers carried into the field by wind currents.

 Approved foliar fungicides are available to help control or suppress northern leaf blight development.